JPIAMRCOINCIDE/MicrobialGenomics/_episodes/50_Assembly_Quality.md

 Access the folder using your webbrowser and go to the right folder.

-#### Question 1: Determine the N50 and number of contigs by hand and by using the QUAST tool with and without the --min-contig option.
+#### Question 1: Determine the N50 and number of contigs by using the QUAST tool with and without the --min-contig option.
 Is there a difference? why?

 #### Question 2: Think of a few situations where comparing the genome size, number of contigs or N50 would be less useful